Women in Science

 Authorship and the order of the authors on a paper is often a difficult issue, especially in collaborative and multi-disciplinary projects.
 Some women told us about difficult confrontations with colleagues who thought they should have been authors, or who expected a more prominent position in the list.
 Katja commented that some people are just ‘more pushy’ than others and does not think this is a gender issue.
 Elspeth’s work is mainly on methods, which are less likely to get published in ‘Nature’ and ‘Science’.
 Carolyn is often a co-author because she contributes images and spectroscopy to other people’s studies.

-In science the first and last author positions are the most important.
+In other science subjectsthe first and last author positions are the most important.
 The last author is usually the person leading the research team.
-Submissions for the Research Excellence Framework require an explanation of the author’s contribution; Oxford has avoided submitting papers with a long list of authors or where the index author is not the first, last or corresponding author.
+Submissions for the Research Excellence Framework require an explanation of the author’s contribution.
+Some Oxford departments have avoided submitting papers with a long list of authors or where the index author is not the first, last or corresponding author.
 Sally worries that the restriction in author numbers means that some research assistants, who have contributed a lot to the experiments, may not be included as authors.
 She thinks women are more likely to include all those who have contributed to the research than her male colleagues.

 Xin and others pointed out that some journals allow joint first, last or corresponding authors.
 Kay said that it is important to make it clear exactly what people have contributed to the research.
 She also said that if someone is a grant holder but not the last author on a paper, other people may not think that person is running the team.

-Jane L was helped early in her career by a PI who generously suggested that she should be the last author on a paper.
+Charlotte's PhD supervisor insisted he didn't need to be an author on her doctoral publications and it was only later that she realised the 'people can get really quite antsy about where their name is appearing on a paper'.
+Jane L was similarly helped early in her career by a PI who suggested that she should be the last author on a paper.
 Jane has never forgotten this and ever since she has held a permanent academic post she has offered last authorship to junior colleagues on the grounds that she doesn’t need it for her career.